-Patterns, ordering, shapes, sorting and counting are all used in this simple Valentine’s Day craft made with playing cards.
-That’s not even all the wonderful skills used, lacing the cards on uses fine motor skills and hand eye coordination.
-What I love is that I can make a Valentine’s day craft that is educational, low mess (no glitter, glue or paint) and cost me less than $3!
+Patterns, ordering, shapes, sorting, and counting are all used in this simple Valentine’s Day craft and math lesson, made with playing cards.
+That’s not even all the wonderful skills used!
+Lacing the cards on uses fine motor skills and hand-eye coordination.
+What I love is that I can make a Valentine’s day craft that is educational, low mess (no glitter, glue or paint), and cost me less than $3!

 - Gather your materials.
-You will need a deck of playing cards with a red design on the back, a heart paper punch, hole punch, some ribbon or yarn , scissors and some clear tape.
+You will need a deck of playing cards with a red design on the back, a heart paper punch, hole punch, some ribbon or yarn , scissors, and also some clear tape.

-- Start threading.
-This is not easy.
-Be prepared to help, or if you have a child like mine be prepared to be told you aren’t allowed to help and wait until they ask for it.
-To make lacing easier wrap tape around the ends of the ribbon/yarn.
-My 4 year old laced 3 cards and 4 hearts alone, then handed me the right numbers as I did the lacing.
+- Next, start threading.
+Of course, this is not easy.
+Be prepared to help, or if your child’s like mine, be prepared to be told you aren’t allowed to help.
+In that case, wait until they ask for it.
+To make lacing easier, be sure to wrap tape around the ends of the ribbon/yarn.
+My 4-year-old laced 3 cards and 4 hearts alone, then handed me the right numbers as I did the lacing.
 A nice thing about using playing cards is that they are sturdy and hard to tear.